top of page

 – Being a good teammate

-– This is travel baseball — not recreational ball — and the goal is to compete and help each team be as competitive as possible.
-This is an expectation that comes with being part of our program.
+– This is travel baseball — and the goal is for our team to be as competitive as possible.

 ⚾️ What’s the Standard?

 Our goal as coaches is to get every player on the field as much as possible.
-Typically, no player will sit more than half a game—when circumstances allow.
 That said, playing time may shift based on game situations, team needs, or player availability.
 Each coach is intentional about managing playing time fairly while also keeping the team competitive and focused on development.

 🚫Players are not permitted to request positions during game time.
-Each coach has a game plan and lineup prepared in advance.
-Players are expected to trust that coaches are making decisions with the team’s best interest in mind.
+Each coach has a game plan and lineup prepared in advance and players must follow.

 Examples of situations where playing time may vary: